Investigation Guide

 Advertiser Disclosure: PublicRecordsService.org may receive referral compensation from some of the services featured on this page.
 That does not change how we describe them, but it may affect placement and ranking.

 The point where a full name stops being sufficient is predictable.
-Names in the top tier of common surnames — Smith, Johnson, Williams, Brown, Jones — combined with common first names can still produce hundreds of results across public record systems.
-At that point the name alone is not a search — it is a starting category.
+According to Social Security Administration records, Smith is the most common U.S. surname with more than 2.4 million people sharing it.
+Names in the top tier of common surnames combined with common first names can still produce hundreds of results across public record systems.
+At that point the name alone is not a search.
+It is a starting category.
 The real search begins when you add the first supporting clue.

 Less common names behave differently.
 A distinctive last name paired with an uncommon first name may resolve to only one or two results nationally, which means the search can move into record verification much faster.
 Knowing which situation you are in before you start helps set realistic expectations and shapes which supporting clues to prioritize first.